 - Course Level: The target group for opportunities are graduates and postgraduates from Sub-Saharan Africa with a first academic degree if applying for a master’s programme, or with a Master’s degree if applying for a doctoral programme who want to pursue Master’s or PhD courses in their home country (so-called In-Country scholarships) or in another Sub-Saharan African country (In-Region scholarships).

-- Study Subject: The In-Country/In-Region programme Scholarships supports studies in subject areas with strong relevance to national development.
+- Study Subject: The In-Country/In-Region Scholarship Programme Scholarships supports studies in subject areas with strong relevance to national development.
 The grants at CERAAS are available in the following fields:

 - Plant Breeding